JeanneShen/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 <<<<<<< HEAD
-Creating a new branch is quick and simple.
+Creating a new branch is quick anD simple.
 =======
-Creating a new branch is quick and simple.
+Creating a new branch is quick And simple.
 >>>>>>> feature
 add a line for bug